catamphetamine/react-pages/README.md

 // A developer can listen to any Redux event via
 // `redux.on('EVENT_NAME', (state, action) => state)`.
-// If two string arguments are passed
-// then the first one is namespace
-// and the second one is the event name
-// and the listener will be called in case of
+//
-// a "success" event of a `redux.action()`.
+// In this case, it listens to a "success" event of a `redux.action()`.
-// (not to be confused with `redux.syncAction()`).
-// If only one string argument is passed
+// There's a section in this document describing this feature in more detail:
+// "Redux module can also listen for events from other redux modules via <code>redux.on()</code>"
+//
-// then it is a raw Redux `action.type`. redux.on('BLOG_POST', 'CUSTOM_EVENT', (state, action) => ({
+redux.on('BLOG_POST', 'CUSTOM_EVENT', (state, action) => ({
   ...state,
   reduxStateProperty: action.value